Real Assets · Revenue & Growth

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for revenue operations in real estate.
+How a scoped AI-native engagement compares to the alternatives for revenue operations in real estate: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 | Dimension | Traditional (in-house build or BPO) | AI-native engagement (us) |